Party crowds spark effort to turn down volume in South Beach

 Other businesses like the legendary Clevelander hotel and bar and the Mango’s nightclub complain that they have been caught in the crosshairs and unfairly lumped in with bars and nightclubs that cause trouble.

-“We’re tired of being made into the bad guy, to continue to blame a 30-year-old business that is one of the largest taxpayers in the county and one of the largest employers,” said Joshua Wallack, chief operating officer of Mango’s Tropical Cafe.
+“We’re tired of being made into the bad guy, to continue to blame a 30-year-old business that is one of the largest taxpayers in the city and one of the largest employers,” said Joshua Wallack, chief operating officer of Mango’s Tropical Cafe.

 “People come off these cruise ships dreaming of dancing salsa at Mango’s.”